syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/RowDragAndDrop.md

 {% endhighlight %}

-## Get the position of the RowDragView
+## Drop a grid row in the last position

+The `To` enum of the `QueryRowDraggingEventArgs` returns the dragging index where you try to drop the row, it returns the same index when you drop a row at last position or last but one .
+In order to track the row programmatically whether it is dropped at the last position, SfDataGrid provides the `Position` enum which returns the position of the RowDragView.

-The position of the RowDragView can be obtained in the code-behind, by handling the `QueryRowDragging` event.
-Refer the following code example in which the "Position" enum is used to determine whether the RowDragView is dropped below the last row of the collection.
+Refer the following code example in which the `Position` enum is used to determine whether the row is dropped in the last position.

 {% highlight c# %}